viamrobotics/docs/docs/getting-started/roverrinkfaq.md

 ### How many active rentals can I have?

-Viam’s reservation system allows each user a single entry per Organization.
+Viam’s reservation system allows each user a single entry.
 Each user may have one active rental session or one queued reservation, but not both.

 {{% alert title="Note" color="note" %}}
-The Try Viam reservation system allows each user one entry per Organization.
+The Try Viam reservation system allows each user one entry in the system.
-If you are participating in an active session or awaiting your turn in the queue, you may not create another reservation in the same organization.
+If you are participating in an active session or awaiting your turn in the queue, you may not create another reservation.
 {{% /alert %}}